Kontur-Mobile/VisualFSM/docs/Quickstart.md

 ### Android App Setup

-#### In the gradle script file of the module where FSM will be implemented
+#### In the gradle script file of the module where Feature class will be implemented

 <details>
   <summary>Groovy(build.gradle)</summary>